petershin/liferay-learn/docs/dxp/latest/en/liferay-development/core-frameworks/job-scheduler-framework/using-job-scheduler.md

 ![Add and manage Job Scheduler tasks via the Job Scheduler page.](./using-job-scheduler/images/01.png)

+!!! important
+    Only administrators can view the Job Scheduler application.
+This means that new roles can't view it, regardless of their assigned permissions, unless they also have the Administrator role.

 Job Scheduler provides a convenient UI for viewing and managing all instance [jobs scheduled using the `MessageListener` interface](#viewing-and-managing-scheduled-jobs).

 !!! note